JanisDavidsons/pdf_upload_website/README.md

    ![git demo](gif/4.gif)

-    I will use sqlite as database.
-    Create new file in databse folder with command "touch database.sqlite"
+    Create new file in databse folder with command "touch database.sqlite" You can use any database, but in this example I`m using sqlite.

    ![Image](gif/5.gif)

      In the .env file, add database information to allow Laravel to connect to the database.
+     Leave only this part in database section "DB_CONNECTION=sqlite"

    ![git demo](gif/.env.png)
    ![Image](gif/6.gif)

     Migrate the database
    ![git demo](gif/7.gif)